John Thompson (1809–1890)

+John Thompson (July 4, 1809 – June 1, 1890) was an American politician and lawyer who was a U.S. Representative from New York from 1857 to 1859.

+Biography

-John Thompson (July 4, 1809 – June 1, 1890) was a U.S. Representative from New York.
-Born in Rhinebeck, New York, he studied law, was admitted to the bar and commenced practice in Poughkeepsie, New York.
-He was elected as a Republican to the Thirty-fifth Congress (March 4, 1857 – March 3, 1859).
+Thompson was Born in Rhinebeck, New York.
+He studied law, was admitted to the bar and commenced practice in Poughkeepsie, New York.

+He was elected as a Republican to the Thirty-fifth Congress, serving from March 4, 1857 to March 3, 1859.
 He did not run for reelection in 1858, and resumed the practice of law.

 Thompson was one of the first trustees of Vassar College, and served from 1861 to 1885.
 He was also president of the Falkill National Bank.
 He received honorary Master of Arts degrees from Union College in Schenectady, New York and Yale College.

 He died in New Hamburg, New York on June 1, 1890.
 He was interred in Poughkeepsie Rural Cemetery.